Warcraft: Video games

 In 2004, Blizzard Entertainment moved the series away from the real-time strategy genre and released World of Warcraft, a massively multiplayer online role-playing game (MMORPG).
 Requiring a subscription fee to be paid to play, it also introduced regular additional content to the series in the form of patches.
 World of Warcraft gained popularity worldwide, becoming the world's largest subscription-based MMORPG in 2008.
 The game reached a peak 12 million subscribers worldwide in October 2010.
 World of Warcraft has had ten expansions as of 2024, with two more announced.
 During the production of StarCraft II: Wings of Liberty, Blizzard co-founder Frank Pearce stated that "If there's a team that's passionate about doing another Warcraft [real-time strategy], then that's definitely something we would consider.
 It's nothing that we're working on right now, we have development teams working on Cataclysm, StarCraft II: Wings of Liberty, Diablo III, and when those teams are all off the projects they're working on, they'll be intimately involved in the discussions about what's next".

 In 2013, Blizzard announced a new free-to-play online digital collectible card game, originally titled Hearthstone: Heroes of Warcraft, with the beta being available in summer of 2013.
 In March 2014, Hearthstone was released.
 In addition to free-to-play basic gameplay Hearthstone contains fee-based features such as additional card packs.

 On May 3, 2022, Blizzard announced a new Warcraft free-to-play mobile game called Warcraft Arclight Rumble.

 In 2022, Blizzard and NetEase cancelled an unannounced World of Warcraft mobile spin-off game.

 On November 3, 2023, Blizzard released the free-to-play mobile tower defense and action strategy game Warcraft Rumble.
-At BlizzCon 2023, Blizzard Entertainment unveiled three forthcoming expansions to World of Warcraft: The War Within, Midnight, and The Last Titan.
+At BlizzCon 2023, Blizzard Entertainment unveiled three forthcoming expansions to The War Within, Midnight, and The Last Titan.
 These expansions collectively constitute the Worldsoul saga, a narrative continuum led by Chris Metzen.
 Blizzard also announced World of Warcraft: Cataclysm Classic and confirmed their commitment to a more accelerated timeline for future content drops.